-The Department of Special Education offers a major in special education which emphasizes learning experiences in applied settings.
+The Department of Special Education offers a major in special education that emphasizes learning experiences in applied settings.
 Public and private schools, as well as a variety of non-school settings, provide students the opportunity to combine academic training with practical experience.
-Students who earn the Bachelor of Education degree with a major in special education are prepared to work with individuals with mild to severe disabilities, such as learning disabilities, pervasive developmental disabilities, and behavior disorders.
+Candidates who earn the Bachelor of Education degree with a major in special education are prepared to work with individuals having mild to severe disabilities, such as learning disabilities, pervasive developmental disabilities, and behavior disorders.
 The major focuses on skills needed to function in a resource room, a self-contained classroom, or an inclusionary model.
-The Department of Special Education also individualizes for students who plan to work outside the school
+The Department of Special Education also individualizes for candidates who plan to work outside the school setting.

-The Department of Special Education offers two teaching endorsements for the State of Washington: an endorsement in special education and an endorsement in early childhood special education, either or both of which may be completed in the Department of Special Education.
-Most students also choose to complete an endorsement in elementary education (K-8).
-In doing so, the student will have to meet the certification requirements of the Department of Teacher Education.
+Two teaching endorsements for the State of Washington can be earned through completion of the B.Ed.
+The first endorsement is in Special Education that permits teaching special needs students preschool through twelfth grade.
+The second endorsement is in Early Childhood Special Education and permits teaching special needs student's birth through third grade.
+Many candidates also choose to complete an endorsement in Elementary Education that permits teaching regular education students kindergarten through eighth grade.
+In doing so, the candidate must meet the mandated certification requirements.
 All students majoring or minoring in special education who wish to become endorsed to teach special education in the State of Washington must complete:

-- 1) The coursework. - Special education practica (EDSE 306 and 406). - 3) Apply and be accepted into teacher certification. - 4) Student teaching in a special education classroom. - 5) State of Washington certification requirements.
+- 1) The coursework. - 2) The Special Education in-school practica (EDSE 306 and 406). - 3) Application for and acceptance into Teacher Certification. - 4) Student teaching in a special education classroom.
+5) State of Washington certification requirements.

-Students who wish to become endorsed in early childhood special education must complete:
+Students who wish to become endorsed in early childhood special education must complete: 1) The Special Education major.

-- 1) The special education major. - 2) The in-school practica (EDSE 306 and 406). - 3) Application for and acceptance into Teacher Certification. - 4) Student teaching in an early childhood special education classroom. - 5) A series of four courses specifically addressing critical issues, background, and pedagogy for early development, methodology, physical development, and communication (EDSE 345, 350, 351, and 352). - 6) Current State of Washington certification requirements.
-In the early childhood special education program students are taught to serve young children with disabilities from birth through early school years.
+- 2) The Special Education In-School Practica (EDSE 306 and 406). - 3) Application for and acceptance into Certification. - 4) Student teaching in an Early Childhood Special Education classroom. - 5) A series of four courses specifically addressing critical and pedagogy for early issues. background, development, methodology, physical development, and communication (EDSE 345, 350, 351, and 352). - 6) State of Washington certification requirements.
+In the Early Childhood Special Education program students are taught to serve young children with disabilities from birth through early school years.

-All Gonzaga University students may enroll in EDSE 150, 306, 307, 320, 340, 406, or 407.
+All Gonzaga University students may enroll in EDSE 150, 155, 225, 306, 335, 307, 320, 340, 406, or 407.
 All other upper division courses require official acceptance into the major or minor in special education.
-Acceptance and continuance in the major or minor are dependent on an overall Gonzaga GPA of at least a 3.0; a 3.0 average or higher in EDSE 150, 320, 340; a minimum of 3.0 in EDSE 320; a pass and positive evaluations in EDSE 306, 307, 406, or 407; recommendation by the advisor; and approval by the faculty in the Department of Special Education.
+Acceptance and continuance in the major or minor are dependent on an overall Gonzaga GPA of at least a 3.00; a 3.00 average or higher in EDSE 150, 320, 340; a minimum of 3.00 in EDSE 320; a pass and positive evaluations in EDSE 306, 307, 406. or 407; recommendation by the advisor; and approval by the faculty in the Department of Special Education.

 B.Ed.
-Major in Special Education: 44 Credits Lower Division •
+Major in Special Education: 44 Credits Lower Division

-EDSE 101L Special Education Professional Skills Lab 0 credit
+EDSE 101L Professional Skills Lab 0 credit

-EDSE 150 Psychology of Children with Exceptionalities 3 credits
+EDSE 150 Psychology of Children with

+Exceptionalities 3 credits

-One of the following two courses: 1 credit EDSE 306 Special Education In-School Experience:
+EDSE 306 In-School Experience: Elementary

-Elementary

-EDSE 307 Special Education Application: Children EDSE 320 Applied Behavior Analysis 3 credits
+EDSE 307 Special Education Application

+EDSE 320 Applied Behavior Analysis 3 credits